 Finally the massive honour of being one of fewer than 50 UK artists invited to perform at Tobacco Dock in London as part of BBC Music Introducing Live 2019.
 I'm told that I was the youngest ever to be chosen.
 My performance of 'Pourquoi' live in session at BBC Introducing was simulcast on all 39 BBC local radio stations and on BBC Radio 6 Music.

-I've also been in a Leeds recording studio with producer Ben Matravers, creating two new singles for release next year.
+I've also been in a Leeds recording studio with the highly successful producer Ben Matravers, creating two new singles for release next year.
+And I've been co-writing and recording with leading Bradford grime artist Jae Depz.

 It's now time for me to focus on my schoolwork, with mock GCSEs under way.
 So don't worry if you don't hear from me for a while.
 In the words of Arnold Schwarzenegger in 'The Terminator'...
 I'll be back!